The Texas

 This signal DOES mean stop!

-If a traffic signal is out of order — that is, all of the lights are dark — then the intersection reverts to a four-way stop.
+If a traffic signal is out of order — that is, all of the lights are dark — then the intersection reverts to an all-way stop.
 Many drivers falsely (and dangerously) just assume that if the light is off, they can just ignore it and keep going as if it wasn't there.
 But if someone on the intersecting street is thinking the same thing at the same time, then you can guess what's likely to happen.

 Common sense also dictates that if the signals are otherwise obviously malfunctioning (e.g. two colors on at the same time, stuck on solid yellow, etc.), treat the intersection as a four-way stop as well.